 What do we learn from the juxtaposition of the previous Pasuk to this one?

-Rashi: We learn from there that the previous ruling is confined to an animal that is Pesulo ba'Kodesh (that was fit to go on the Mizbe'ach - like the Olah mentioned here) 2 when it entered the Azarah and that became Pasul only afterwards) 1 - to preclude what was not Pesulo ba'Kodesh (such as an animal that raped or that was raped before it entered the Azarah, one that was Muktzah 4 or Ne'evad, or a T'reifah), all of wich are taken down from the Mizbe'ach.
+Rashi: The previous Pasuk taught us that if a Pasul Korban was taken up on the Mizbe'ach, it is sacrificed.
+Our Pasuk confines this 1 to 'Pesulo ba'Kodesh' (where the P'sul ocurred on an animal that was eligible to go on the Mizbe'ach - like the Olah mentioned here) 2 when it entered the Azarah and that became Pasul only afterwards, 3 to preclude an animal that had Bi'ah with a person before it entered the Azarah, one that was Muktzah 4 or Ne'evad, or a T'reifah), all of which are taken down from the Mizbe'ach.

 Designated to be worshipped for Avodah-Zarah. .

 Seeing as the Korban Tamid will be discussed in Parshas Pinchas, why does the Torah mention it here?

 Oznayim la'Torah: To point out the distinction between the Mizbe'ach ha'Olah, whhich is designated for Korbanos, Menachos and Nesachim, and the Mizbe'ach ha'Ketores, which follows.